microfarad-de/antenna-tuner/README.md

 The code has been implemented and tested on an Arduino Pro Mini clone board based on the ATmega328P microcontroller.

-Unless stated otherwise inside the source file headers, please feel free to use and distribute this code under the GNU General Public License v3.0.
+Unless stated otherwise within the source file headers, please feel free to use and distribute this code under the GNU General Public License v3.0.